Close Menu

 It’s a goal that requires the market to keep on keeping on in terms of the awareness push.

-“Our market has numerous benefits for diversified portfolios and increasingly, we are seeing institutional capital pools display a greater understanding of what the drivers of return of our space are,” said Adam Meltzer, Managing Partner and Founder of Apex Capital Partners.
+“Our market has numerous benefits for diversified portfolios and increasingly, we are seeing institutional capital pools display a greater understanding of what the drivers of return of our space are,” said Adam Meltzer, Managing Partner of Apex Capital Partners.

 “But the only way for us to grow is to significantly increase the number of transactions in the secondary market and that means consumer and advisor awareness.
 All market participants have a role to play in that endeavour, and everyone just needs to keep pushing.”